patricknevindwyer/Converto/README.markdown

 Move between measurement dimensions:

+	from converto.length import *
+	from converto.area import *

 	# determine size of an area by it's lengths
 	w = 1 * furlongs
 	h = 23 * centimeters